-When you’re pregnant, what you eat may directly influence your baby’s growth and development.
+When you’re pregnant, what you eat may directly influence fetal growth and development.
 Therefore, your doctor may suggest you eat some nutrition-rich foods more while completely avoiding other foods.
-However, some foods are tricky; for example, eating liver during pregnancy may have both beneficial and negative impacts on the development of your unborn child.
+However, some foods are tricky; for example, eating liver during pregnancy may have both beneficial and negative impacts on the fetal development.

 Although the liver is a good source of many essential nutrients, consuming too much may have negative consequences.

 This post will guide you on the forms in which the liver is consumed and the benefits as well as negative impacts of consuming the liver during pregnancy.